Get exclusive member benefits & effect social change. Join Today

-An accurate diagnosis requires the use of computed tomography (CT) or magnetic resonance imaging (MRI) scans to examine your abdomen.
+An accurate diagnosis requires the use of CT or MRI scans of your abdomen.

 Additional tests used to confirm the diagnosis include:

 Treatment varies depending on the severity and location of the fibrosis.
-If you are diagnosed in the early stages of the condition, the following medications typically are prescribed:
+If you’re diagnosed in the early stages of the condition, you may be prescribed anti-inflammatory medications, corticosteroids, or immunosuppressants.

-If diagnosis occurs after fibrosis has blocked one or both ureters, the obstruction must be cleared.
-This is done by draining the urine with a stent, or drainage tube, inserted through your back and into the kidney.
+If you’re diagnosed after fibrosis has blocked one or both of your ureters, your doctor will need to clear the obstruction.
+This is done by draining the urine with a stent, or drainage tube, inserted through your back and into your kidney.
 A stent may also be run from your bladder through the ureter into the kidney.

 In some cases, surgery may be required.
 It may be used to:

-The goals of treatment are to remove the blockage, repair the affected ureter, and prevent recurrence.
+The goals of treatment are to remove the blockage, repair the affected ureter, and prevent it from happening again.
 For many people, treatment requires both medication and internal intervention.

 If the condition is diagnosed and treated at an early stage, the long-term outlook for patients can be very good.
-When kidney damage is minimal and surgery is successful, there is a 90 percent chance of long-term success (Amis, 1991).
+When kidney damage is minimal and surgery is successful, there’s a 90 percent chance of long-term success.